 What do my test results mean?

-The normal range for a ceruloplasmin serum test is 20 to 35 milligrams per deciliter
+The normal range for a ceruloplasmin serum test in an adult is 20 to 35 milligrams

-(mg/dL).
-If you have Wilson disease, your ceruloplasmin level will probably be below
+per deciliter (mg/dL).
+If you have Wilson disease, your ceruloplasmin level will probably

 Low ceruloplasmin might also mean Menkes disease.
 This is a genetic disorder that

 makes it hard for your body to absorb copper.
 Low ceruloplasmin might also mean you